DawMatt/radar/README.md

 ## Local development

-The technology radar can be tested locally.
+The project supports local technology radar testing.

-If building the radar locally you can either run the npm package locally or via Docker.
+If building the radar locally you can either run the `npm` package locally or via Docker.

-The `./dist` folder contains the radar build output ready for use with a web server.
+Radar build script outputs to the `./dist` folder, ready for use with a web server.

-If you have python3 installed you can use `test-local.sh` to serve the radar at http://localhost:8000 .
+If you have python3 installed you can use `test-local.sh` to serve the radar at [http://localhost:8000](http://localhost:8000) .

-## Local NPM
+## Node package locally

 Please note this requires an older version of Node.js due to package dependencies.
 Compatible with Node.js v12 to v14.

-The environment can be setup using: `setup-local.sh` if a compatible version of Node.js is installed.
+The environment can be setup using: `setup-local.sh`.
+It requires a compatible version of Node.js.

-The build is performed using: `build-local.sh`.
+The build uses: `build-local.sh`.

-## Docker NPM
+## Node package via Docker

-The build is performed using: `build-local-docker.sh`.
+The build uses: `build-local-docker.sh`.